-- Comet of Doom: Invoked in the backstory (the Dracorage is supposed to happen only when the King-Killer Star is in the sky — an important plot point is that this time, it isn't): the elves who created the Dracorage Mythal keyed it to activate when a certain striking comet could be seen in Toril's sky, but Sammaster has tampered with it.
+- Comet of Doom: Invoked in the backstory in that the Dracorage is supposed to happen only when the King-Killer Star is in the sky.
+An important plot point is that this time, it isn't: the elves who created the Dracorage Mythal keyed it to activate when a certain striking comet could be seen in Toril's sky, but Sammaster has tampered with it.

 - Death by Origin Story: The reason Dorn hates dragons so much is that his parents were killed in a red dragon attack that also cost him half his body.

-- Dracolich: The entire point of Sammaster's tampering with the Dracorage Mythal is to convince every dragon on Toril that becoming a dracolich is a good thing (they're immune to the Rage).
+- Dracolich: The point of Sammaster's tampering with the Dracorage Mythal is to convince every dragon on Toril that becoming a dracolich is a good thing — dracoliches are immune to the Rage.
 Why he thought turning them into liches was a good idea is known only to him (in a manner of speaking — he thinks he is fulfilling a prophecy about dead dragons ruling the world, but Sammaster is the only one that knows why he thinks fulfilling the prophecy is a good idea, except maybe to spite the proponents of the standard translation that insists the translation's supposed to be about dragons ruling the world and he stuffed up his translation).

 - Evil Feels Good: The Rage actually feels good when dragons stop resisting it.
-Karas resisting it so much while she seems to crave for it speaks gallons about how heroic she is.
+Kara's resisting it so much while she seems to crave it speaks gallons about how heroic she is.

 - Interspecies Romance: Starting in book two, between Dorn, a human, and Kara, a song dragon.